kontena/kontena/docs/core-concepts/networking.md

 The host Node's public (and private) addresses can be used to access those services published by Service Containers running on that Node.
 Only one Service can publish any given port on a given Node.
-The ports used for infrastructure services on the hsot Nodes cannot be used to publish other services.
+The ports used for infrastructure services on the host Nodes cannot be used to publish other services.

 ### Kontena Load Balancer